Recycle Christmas trees in Sacramento, El Dorado, Placer and Yolo counties

 El Dorado County

-West Slope: Residents may bring trees to Waste Connections Material Recovery Facility , 4100 Throwita Way, in the Diamond Springs area, 8 a.m. to 5 p.m. daily Jan.
-1-15.
+West Slope: Residents may bring trees to Waste Connections Material Recovery Facility, 4100 Throwita Way, in the Diamond Springs area, 8 a.m. to 5 p.m. daily through Jan.
+15.

 All residents of El Dorado County who have El Dorado Disposal Service may place trees at the curb for pickup on regular trash collection days.
 Trees should be cut into pieces no more than 3 feet long and bundled with string or twine.